contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/k8s.md

 that they can ping each other.

 ## Example 2: Labeled Network
-In this examply you use network labels to specify a network and EPG for the Pod
+In this examply you use network labels to specify a network and EPG for the Pod.

 Type the following command to create a Pod with `poc-net` and `poc-epg` specified as the network and EPG respectively: